 Ah the dreaded red eye flight.
 Even worse, the dreaded red eye flight in economy!
 I mean anyone can handle a red eye flight when you’re relaxing in your lie-flat seats, but when you’re stuck in the back of the bus (so to speak), it gets a little trickier!

-I took a red eye flight last week on my way from ng-conf in Salt Lake City to the Family Travel for Real Life conference in Charlotte.
+I have flown red eye flights (in economy) a few times.
+Once was from Salt Lake City going to Charlotte for the Family Travel for Real Life conference in Charlotte.
 The US Airways flight left SLC at 12:30 a.m. and was scheduled to arrive in Charlotte at 6:15 a.m.
 With the 2 hour time difference, it was a scheduled flight time of 3 hours, 45 minutes :-(.
+I have flown with my son on a red eye flight to Sweden and with the whole family a couple times on redeyes from Hawaii or to Europe.

 I did a bit of research beforehand about ways to make the most of a red eye flight in economy (i.e. how to sleep), and that, coupled with my experience, can give you a bit of ideas on how to maximize your sleep time.